1998apoorvmalik/udacity-machine-learning-engineer-nanodegree/README.md

 # Udacity Machine Learning Engineer Nanodegree

 This repository contains all my nanodegree's project work.
-I Graduated from this program in 2018.
+I graduated from this program in 2018.

 ## Certificate